Vertebrate land invasion: Evolutionary timeline

 Lungfish appeared approximately 400 million years ago, undergoing rapid evolution during the Devonian era, which became known as the dipnoan renaissance.
-The Acanthostega species, known as the fish with legs, is considered a tetrapod by structural findings but is postulated to have perhaps never left the aquatic environment.
+Acanthostega sometimes known as “the fish with legs”, is considered a tetrapodomorph but is postulated to have perhaps never left the aquatic environment.
 Its legs are not well-suited to support its weight.
 The bones of its forearm, the radius and ulna, are very thin at the wrist and also unable to support it on land.
 It also lacks a sacrum and strong ligaments at the hip, which would be integral to supporting the animal against gravity.
-In this sense, the species is considered a tetrapod but not one that has adapted well enough to walk on land.
 Furthermore, its gill bars have a supportive brace characterized for use as an underwater ear because it can pick up noise vibrations through the water.
 Tetrapods that adapted to terrestrial living adapted these gill bones to pick up sounds through air, and they later became the middle ear bones seen in mammalian tetrapods.

-Ichthyostega, on the other hand, is considered to be a fully terrestrial tetrapod that perhaps depended on water for its aquatic young.
+Ichthyostega, on the other hand, is considered to be a fully terrestrial tetrapodomorph that perhaps depended on water for its aquatic young.
 Comparisons between the skeletal features of Acanthostega and Ichthyostega reveal that they had different habits.
 Acanthostega is likely exclusive to an aquatic environment, while Ichthyostega is progressed in the aquatic to terrestrial transition by living dominantly on the shores.

 An evolutionary timeline of the late Devonian vertebrate terrestrial invasion demonstrates the changes that took place.
 A group of fish from the Givetian stage began developing limbs, and eventually evolved into aquatic tetrapods in the Famennian stage.
 Pederpes, Westlothiana, Proterogyrinus, and Crassigyrinus descended from these species into the Early Carboniferous period and were the first land vertebrates, indicating the crown group originated and split in that time, around 350 Ma.

 A particularly important transitional species is one known as Tiktaalik.
 It has a fin, but the fin has bones within it that are similar to mammalian tetrapods.
 It has an upper arm bone, a lower arm bone, forearm bones, a wrist, and fingerlike projections.
 Essentially, it is a fin that can support the animal.
 Similarly, it also has a neck that allows independent head movement from the body.
 Its ribs are also able to support the body in gravity.
 Its skeletal features exhibit its ability as a fish that can live in shallow water and also venture onto land.